rtCamp/rtMedia/README.md

  * PHP notice
  * UI for caret under like button
  * Load more for albums
+ * Issue editing album when pagination is enabled
+ * UI issue for music player when opened in the lightbox
+ * PHP warnings

+* ENHANCEMENTS

+ * Replaced HTML comments '<!-- -->' with PHP comments '<?php // ?>'

 ### 4.4 [June 6, 2017] ###